Hameedullah-Asadi3300/C-Sharp-Project-1/README.md

 ## Fourth program-MathAndComparisonOperators
 This little project contains the basic comparison operators used in C# programming language.
 Comparison operators are very useful when dealing with user's output.

+## Fifth Program-MathConsoleApplication
+This little was part of my assignment which includes a few math operations, boolean, and comparison operators.